emilh91/dgs/README.md

 You can get Groupme-related tokens from https://dev.groupme.com/bots .
 You can get Discord-related tokens from https://discord.com/developers/applications .
 You will need to add your tokens and secrets to `.env`; this file is git-ignored.
-Do not update `template.env` unless you know what you are doing.
+Do not update `.env.template` unless you know what you are doing.

 ### Generating User Mappings